-This withered, wizened and seemingly frail elder is the Prince of Venice, Lord of her scattered territories and Archbishop of Nod.
-He is one of most the influential and powerful Cainites in the world.
+This withered, wizened and seemingly frail elder was once the Prince of Venice, Lord of her scattered territories and Archbishop of Nod.
+He was given the Final Death in 1215, diablerised by his childe, Guilelmo Aliprando.

-A short, wasted, withered, ancient man in his late late nineties.
-He has a sharp beak of a nose, and what little hair remains to him clings to scalp in a coarse ring.
-And yet, despite of his seeming decrepitude, he seems to have a lordly and authoritative aspect- his posture is erect and energetic, and his eyes gleam with shrewdness, intelligence and wisdom.
-He wears the finest velvet and silk, and veritably drips with gold and jewels.
-He is unarmed.
+Narses was a short, wasted, withered, ancient man in his late late nineties.
+He had a sharp beak of a nose, and what little hair remained to him clung to his scalp in a coarse ring.
+And yet, despite his seeming decrepitude, he seemed to have a lordly and authoritative aspect- his posture was erect and energetic, and his eyes gleamed with shrewdness, intelligence and wisdom.
+He wore only the finest velvet and silk, and veritably dripped with gold and jewels.

 The rivalry between Narses and Belisarius dominated much of their lives, and sometimes changed the course of Byzantine history.
 The stages of their struggle were the reconquest of the fallen Western Empire (specifically the Italian peninsula) and the fickle favour of Emperor Justinian himself.
 While Belisarius was forthright and inspiring, Narses was often accounted as the cleverer and more driven of the two men, and the eunuch often got the better of the general through his intrigues.
-Their games had attracted the attention of the ancient Ventrue, Antonius, who openly ‘advised’ Emperor Justinian at the time.
-Impressed by the talents of both mortals, Antonius the Gaul decided to Embrace which ever of the two that managed to ruin the other, and he informed them of his intention to gift the victor with immortality.
+Their games attracted the attention of the ancient Ventrue, Antonius the Gaul, who openly ‘advised’ Emperor Justinian at the time.
+Impressed by the talents of both mortals, Antonius decided to Embrace whichever of the two that managed to ruin the other, and he informed them of his intention to gift the victor with immortality.

 The stakes pushed the game ever onward, and for decades the fortunes of Narses and Belisarius both rose and fell furiously at the instigation of the other.
 As they approached their dotage with no victor decided, the eunuch began to grow desperate as Beliarius’ military victories mounted.
-Finally, Narses succeeded in whispering poison into the ear of the emperor after the Battle of Ravenna, and the jealous Justinian had the popular Belisarius recalled to Constantinople and obscurity.
+Finally, Narses succeeded in whispering poison into the ear of the emperor after the successful Siege of Ravenna, and the jealous Justinian had the popular Belisarius recalled to Constantinople and obscurity.
 Narses was sent to replace his rival, and clearly demonstrated his own military brilliance against the Ostrogoths at Taginae in AD 552, retook Rome for the empire, and finally destroyed the power of Ostrogoths in Italy at Mons Lactarius in 553.
 He then succeeded in turning back a combined Frankish and Alemanni invasion the following year, at the Battle of Capua.
-Grand Chamberlain Narses, now awarded the title of Exarch of Italy, forced the Goths in Naples to capitulate in AD 555, and finally vanquished the remaining Goths and Alemanni out at Verona and Brixia in AD 562, thus completing the reclamation of Italy for Byzantium, however briefly.
+Grand Chamberlain Narses, now awarded the title of Exarch of Italy, forced the enemy in Naples to capitulate in AD 555, and finally vanquished the remaining Goths and Alemanni at Verona and Brixia in AD 562, thus completing the reclamation of Italy for Byzantium, however briefly.
 Indeed, he was the last general to ever receive a Triumph in Rome.

 There it should have ended.

 In AD 582, with Galerius’ smug blessing, Narses journeyed in person to pledge his loyalty to the Dream in service to the Antonian Ventrue.
-Venice was, after all, a vassal state of the Empire, and the neonate reasoned (correctly) that offering his loyalty freely (no matter how falsely) would strip Antonius of the pretext to interfere with his rule.
-From that point on, the Narsene Lasombra were admitted to the Trinity system, and Narses privately exulted at the sour expressions on the faces of Belisarius and the others who had spurned him just a few years earlier.
+Venice was, after all, a vassal state of the empire, and the neonate reasoned (correctly) that offering his loyalty freely (no matter how falsely) would strip Antonius of the pretext to interfere with his rule.
+From that point on, the Narsene Lasombra were admitted to the Trinity system, and Narses privately exulted at the sour expressions on the faces of Belisarius and the others who had spurned him in the past.

 The following years saw a brief interregnum in Venice, as numerous local and Lombardic Cainite contenders for the throne tried to oust Narses from his power base.
 They misguidedly sought to use successive Magister Militi to do so for like Galerius, they misunderstood the vital rule of Italian power: the man on the throne is the servant of his people, not their master.
 Diffuse, not centralised, influence was the key to power in Venice.
 By AD 609, none could gainsay his praxis.

-The centuries since have been good ones for Narses.
+The centuries after were good ones for Narses.
 With the complete evaporation of Byzantine power in Italy around AD 660, he sent his ‘regretful apologies’ to Antonius the Gaul that “until such time as the Antonians could extend their protective grasp to the West once more, the Narsene Lasombra would be forced to forge their own destiny”.
 He smugly sent his condolences once again when Africa was utterly lost to the Arabs and Belisarius vanished in shame at the turn of the 8th century.
-In due course Narses became the Archbishop of Nod for centuries, making the Cainite Heresy his tool wherever the Crimson Curia can be found.
-The power of Venice has grown through out the ports of the Mediterranean, and numerous of Narses’ progeny and dozens of agents now do his bidding in Venetian merchant quarters from Alexandria, Limasol, Jerusalem, Acre, Tyre, Beirut, Antioch, Athens, Corinth, Crete, Ancona, Durazzo, Naples, Marseilles, Thessalonica and, of course, Constantinople herself.
+In due course Narses became the Archbishop of Nod, making the Cainite Heresy his tool wherever the Crimson Curia could be found.
+The power of Venice grew throughout the ports of the Mediterranean, and numerous of Narses’ progeny and dozens of agents came to do his bidding in Venetian merchant quarters from Alexandria, Limmasol, Jerusalem, Acre, Tyre, Beirut, Antioch, Athens, Corinth, Crete, Ancona, Durazzo, Naples, Marseille, Thessalonica and, of course, Constantinople herself.
 Meanwhile, while he made a show of grief and regret when he was brought the news that Antonius had perished at the hands of his treacherous childer Caius and Septima Dominica in AD 797, he must have privately crowed with delight.

-Such has the mercantile and naval power of Venice grown that La Serenissima is now the pre-eminent and wealthiest city in the Mediterranean.
-Constantinople’s power, on the other hand, has reached a dangerous nadir.
+Such did the mercantile and naval power of Venice grow that La Serenissima became the preeminent and wealthiest city in the Mediterranean.
+Constantinople’s power, on the other hand, reached a dangerous nadir.
 The failure of the Battle of Manzikert had destroyed Byzantine authority in Asia, and his old rival Belisarius soon reemerged to take the reins of Military Prefect.
 The 7th Council of AD 1081 brought with it an invitation from Basileus Caius, Antonius’ murderer and successor, for the re-entry of the Narsene Lasombra back into the fold of the Dream not just as an obscure provincial family, but as a full partner in the system.
 Once more, he would have the opportunity to torment his rival.
 Prince Narses’ delight with the offer was, for once, ill-disguised, and he accepted.
 Over the following century, the mercantile power of the Narsene Lasombra grew in Constantinople, often at the expense of that of the Antonian Ventrue.

-In 1185 Narses replaced the late Elizio with another of his capable progeny, Bishop Alfonzo, to take control and the elder has performed remarkably well.
-The Amalfitan, Geonese and Pisan Cainites all bow to his authority, which means that they now bow to Narses as well.
-Bishop Alfonzo has thrown the gates of the Latin Quarter open to any and all comers, and as a result the Queen of Cities Cainite population has swelled to dangerous levels.
-Tales of assassination and murder have reached Narses’ ears, but he cares little.
-The silver flows into his cffers, and his Byzantine enemies were long ago humbled.
-Even stories of Belisarius’ failure to rebuild the empire through the Comneni dynasty seem to give Narses little pause or pleasure.
+In 1185 Narses replaced the late Elizio with another of his capable progeny, Alfonzo, and the elder performed remarkably well.
+Within a decade the Amalfitan, Geonese and Pisan Cainites all bowed to his authority, which meant that they also bowed to Narses as well.
+Bishop Alfonzo threw the gates of the Latin Quarter open to any and all comers, and as a result the Queen of Cities Cainite population swelled to dangerous levels.
+Tales of assassination and murder reached Narses’ ears, but he cared little, for the silver flowed into his coffers and his Byzantine enemies had long since been humbled.
+Even stories of Belisarius’ failure to rebuild the empire through the Comneni dynasty seemed to give Narses little pause or pleasure.

-Lineage: Childe of Galerius (d), Childe of Constantius, Childe of Deinomemes (d), Childe of Lasombra
+Lineage: Childe of Galerius (d), childe of Constantius, childe of Deinomenes (d), childe of Lasombra